karammasri/AuthAdminHelper/Docs/AuthAdmin-UserGuide.md

 The output will show the aliases as described in [MFA Methods aliases](#mfa-methods-aliases).

 ## MFA Methods aliases

+The module uses the following aliases to identify MFA methods:

 |Alias                      |Description  |
 |---------------------------|-------------|